-Saying big numbers can be difficult for kids, especially numbers with 5 or more digits.
-Students who find saying big numbers difficult may not understand that numbers are said in groups or ‘families’ of three; ones, thousands and millions and that the comma or space in numbers represent a place value word.
-They become confused because they don’t understand how the ‘families’ of numbers work, or how to say these numbers out loud.
+Saying really big numbers can be difficult for kids, especially numbers with 5 or more digits.
+Students that find saying big numbers difficult don’t realise that numbers are said in groups or ‘families’ of three (ones, thousands and millions) and that the comma or space in numbers represent a place value word.

 Saying Big Numbers Using Colour Coding